 What Makes a Good Tutor?

-Second, how flexible is a tutor in their teaching style, and how willing are they to tailor their sessions to what a particular student specifically understands, and does not understand?
+You also want to see how flexible is a tutor in their teaching style, and how willing are they to tailor their sessions to what a particular student specifically understands, and does not understand.
 A “one size fits all” approach does not work; you can not simply show up to a session with a student and “press play”.
 Indeed, there are children who require someone to push them, and there are those who will “tune out” after a minute and a half of this.
-There are students who can only pay attention for ten minute stretches, and if the tutor continues talking and the eyes begin to glaze over, well then it is just a waste of everyone’s time.
+There are students who can only pay attention for ten minute stretches, and if the tutor continues talking and the eyes begin to glaze over, then it is just a waste of everyone’s time.
 An ability to read a student’s degree of understanding and engagement, and adjust accordingly, is crucial in developing an effective teaching style.
 Indeed, the ability to engage a student makes all the difference, and there are tutors who are simply better at this.
 You will get an idea if this is the case by sitting in on the first session and seeing how responsive your child is with what the tutor has to say.
+One good sign?
+See if your child asks questions.
+If they don’t ask any questions, they are probably not getting much of what the tutor just explained.

 Of course there are no absolutes in effective teaching.
 If your child says she understands the subject better and her grades go up, nothing else matters!